dimagi/commcare-cloud/docs/services/nginx/migration_guide.md

     *   Setup SSL certificates
         *   Copy Letsencrypt Configuration dir from live proxy `/etc/letsencrypt` to new server
-        *   Perfrom a dry run for cert check `certbot renew --dry-run`

 3. QA
     *   Do a test if it's working by editing local `/etc/hosts` file.